ropensci-archive/cchecks/README.md

 - current day package check data: `cch_pkgs()` or `cch_pkgs("packagename")`
 - historical package check data (30 days back): `cch_pkgs_history()`
+- historical package check data for all packages by day: `cch_history()`
 - search historical data: `cch_pkgs_search()`

+There's an important shortcoming of historical data.
+The links in the historical data in the `checks` field are not date specific.
+If you go to a link in historical data, for example for April 2nd, 2020, links in that set of data link to whatever the current check data is for that package.
+The `check_details` field is date specific though; the text is scraped from the package checks page each day and stored, so you can count on that to be date specific.
+There are sometimes links to further checks, often of compiled packages on various types of checks that CRAN runs; we do not have those check results - we could get them but have not take the time to sort that out.

 ## maintainers